nnm1/vagrant-dev-boxes/postgres-box/README.md

 # postgres-box

-A Vagrant powered virtual machine for PostgreSQL application development.
+A Vagrant-powered virtual machine for PostgreSQL application development.

 Default PostgreSQL port 5432 in the host computer is forwarded to port 5432 in the virtual machine.